Kotlin Native - Lessons Learned

 Working with files

-In order to work with files, you only have two options:
+Anyways, in order to work with files, you only have three options:

 The above fully exposes the basic problem with any Kotlin-Native library: in order to be sure that the library works on different CPUs, every library has to run the tests on all of those CPUs.
 Which is obviously next-to-impossible: neither GitHub nor GitLab offers ARM-based runners and so you have to set it up yourself.
 And even if you do, Kotlin-Native doesn’t support building on ARM, so you have to build on x86-64 for ARM, then run the tests on an ARM machine.
 Which is simply too complicated at the moment; therefore none of the kotlin-native libraries offer ARM ports.
 And that makes Kotlin-Native unusable on ARM.